Jumma Khan Marri: Overseas Pakistan Baloch Unity (OPBU)

 In September 2018, Marri visited Brussels where he held meetings with European Institutions for the awareness about the misuse of Human Rights Conventions by the terrorists.
 Marri told media in Brussels that 'during his meeting with European Institutions, he cautioned the policy makers about misuse of asylum by some terrorist from Balochistan under the pretext of human rights'.
 Some European countries have already rejected asylum to several Baloch leaders because of misuse of various forums to cause unrest among Baloch diaspora and in Balochistan.

 While during his stay in Brussels, Marri also met with Baloch community in Europe to gain their support and to bring the misguided groups on the right track.
 Marri said that some Baloch are being allured by 'outside forces' in the name of nationalism which is only worsening the socio-economic plight of Baloch people.
 Marri also disclosed that he was offered funding from spy agencies of several countries to organize insurgencies in Balochistan, but over time he realized the real motive, which was to destabilize Balochistan.
 Such uprisings does not bring any dividends to people.

 During his speech in United Nations Human Rights Council (UNHRC) in Geneva in 2019, Marri said that Pakistani law enforcement agencies had apprehended an Indian naval commander in Balochistan who confessed that India was behind unrest in the province.
 Marri also said that thousands of innocent people have been killed in Pakistan because of India's terrorist network who use Afghanistan as base to conduct their attacks.

-On China–Pakistan Economic Corridor (CPEC), Marri state that development of Gwadar Port, road networks and alternate power projects could offer great opportunities to Baloch people.
+On the China–Pakistan Economic Corridor (CPEC), Marri stated that the development of Gwadar Port, road networks and alternate power projects could offer great opportunities to Baloch people.